o-ran-sc/nonrtric-plt-sme/capifcore/README.md

 ### Security in CAPIF

-Security requirements that are applicable to all CAPIF entities includes provide authorization mechanism for service APIs from the 3rd party API providers and support a common security mechanism for all API implementations to provide confidentiality and integrity protection.
+The security requirements applicable to all CAPIF entities include providing an authorization mechanism for service APIs from third-party API providers and supporting a common security mechanism for all API implementations to ensure confidentiality and integrity protection.

 In the current implementation Keycloak is being used as identity and access management (IAM) solution that provides authentication, authorization, and user management for applications and services.
 Keycloak provides robust authentication mechanisms, including username/password, two-factor authentication, and client certificate authentication that complies with CAPIF security requirements.